 The report and recommendations of the EMDSC regarding the creation of the third Standing Committee will be presented at the January 2021 ARRL Board of Directors meeting for consideration of adoption.

-Mr. Stratton clarified that the motion does not immediately create a standing committee, but would authorize the research into forming a 3rd standing field services committee with a report to be presented to the Board in November, and voted on in January.
+Mr. Stratton clarified that the motion does not immediately create a standing committee, but would authorize the research into forming a 3rd standing committee with a report to be presented to the Board in November, and whether to create the committee voted on in January 2021.

-There was a discussion as to what the responsibilities of the committee would be; there was also a discussion as to the clarification of the wording indicating that an HQ staff would report to the committee rather than the CEO, with Mr. Stratton noting the wording: “1.
-EMDC is tasked… to serve as an advisory committee to the Director of Communications and Chief Executive Officer…” stating that he could clarify the language if need be to make clear that the EmComm Manager will report directly to the CEO, and the committee would only serve as an advisor.
+There was a discussion as to what the responsibilities of the committee would be; there was also a discussion as to the clarification of the wording indicating whether HQ staff would report to the committee rather than the CEO, with Mr. Stratton noting the wording: “1.
+EMDC is tasked… to serve as an advisory committee to the Director of Communications and Chief Executive Officer…” stating that he could clarify the language if it needed to be clarified that the Director of Emergency Management would report directly to the CEO, and the committee would serve as an advisor to both the Director and the CEO.